dshieble/dshieble.github.io/_posts/2025-03-13-detection-mindset.md

 </script>

-# Developing a Detection Mindset in Cybersecurity and Fraud Prevention

 When building systems to detect cyberattacks or fraud, technical expertise alone isn’t enough.
 Success hinges on adopting a *detection mindset*—a way of thinking that prioritizes skepticism, rapid iteration, and rigorous validation.
 A detection mindset ensures that detection engineers and data scientists remain vigilant, adaptive, and results-driven in their approach.
 Here’s what it means in practice.

 ## Always Be Suspicious of Your Data